What is an auto service contract?

 Get a few quotes for auto service contracts and, as you compare offers, look at these features:

-- Check the cost.
-Your car’s make, model, condition, coverage and contract length all impact price.
-You’ll usually pay a fee upfront to buy the policy — ranging from a few hundred dollars to more than $1,000 — and potentially a deductible per visit or per repair.
+- Check the cost: Your car’s make, model, condition, coverage and contract length all impact price.
+There may be a fee to buy the policy; many policies cost between $2,000 to $4,000 or more.

 If you have a problem with the auto service contract, try to resolve the dispute with the provider.
 If that doesn’t work, file a complaint with your state attorney general, the Federal Trade Commission and a local consumer protection agency.